Business Coaching

 The business coaching industry is evolving rapidly with new trends:

-• Niche Coaching: Specialised coaches now serve industries like e-commerce, real estate, and tech startups.
+3. Niche Coaching: Specialised coaches now serve industries like e-commerce, real estate, and organisational coaching for tech startups.

 These innovations make coaching more accessible, measurable, and impactful than ever.